-- 26. DEP will conduct periodic collaborative stakeholder meetings for the purpose of collaborating on new Program ideas, reviewing modifications to existing Programs, ensuring an accurate public understanding of the Programs and funding, reviewing the EM&V process, giving periodic status reports on Program performance, helping to set EM&V priorities, providing recommendations toward DEP's submission of applications to revise or extend Programs and rate structures, and guiding efforts to expand cost-effective Programs for low-income customers.
-A third party may facilitate the discussions - 27.
+- 2526.
+DEP will conduct periodic collaborative stakeholder meetings for the purpose of collaborating on new Program ideas, reviewing modifications to existing Programs, ensuring an accurate public understanding of the Programs and funding, reviewing the EM&V process, giving periodic status reports on Program progressperformance, helping to set EM&V priorities, providing recommendations for thetoward DEP's submission of applications to revise or extend Programs and rate structures, and guiding efforts to expand costeffective Programs for low-income customers.
+A third party may facilitate the discussions - 26.
+The Collaborative should continue to be comprised of a broad spectrum of regional stakeholders that represent a balanced interest in the Company's DSM/EE effort and its impacts, as well as national or regional EE advocates and experts.27.
 The Carolinas EE Collaborative is an advisory group made up of interested stakeholders from across North and South Carolina representing a wide array of customer groups and interests related to energy efficiency and demand response.
 The Collaborative should serve as an open forum for the sharing of information and discussion of topics related to energy efficiency including program design and development, program evaluation, regulatory and other market conditions that will impact program performance, specific issues or topics as requested by the North and South Carolina Utilities Commissions in orders regarding DSM and EE matters, and other topics or issues to achieve the most demand and energy savings possible.
 A third party may facilitate the discussions.
 The collaborative will continue to determine its own rules of operation, including the process for setting the agendas and activities of the group, consistent with these terms.
 Members agree to participate in the advisory group in good faith consistent with mutually-agreed upon rules of participation.
 Meetings are open to additional parties who agree to the participation rules.

-- 28. DEP will provide information related to the development of EE and DSM to stakeholders in a transparent manner.
+- 2728.
+DEP will provide information related to the development of EE and DSM to stakeholders in a transparent manner.
 The Company agrees to disclose Program-related data at a level of detail similar to that which it has disclosed in other states or as disclosed by other regulated utilities in the Carolinas.
-The Company will share all aspects of the development and evaluation of Programs, including the EM&V process. - 29.
+The Company will share all aspects of the development and evaluation of Programs, including the EM&V process. - 2829.
 At its discretion, the Company may require confidentiality agreements with members who wish to review confidential data or any calculations that could be used to determine the data.
 Disclosure of this data would harm DEP competitively and could result in financial harm to its customers.
 Participation in the advisory group shall not preclude any party from participating in any Commission proceedings.